What would and would not be taxed under a VAT?

 Typically, a value-added tax covers all or most forms of consumption.

-In principle, the net tax base of a value-added tax (VAT) is all consumption.
+In principle, the tax base of a value-added tax (VAT) is all consumption.
 Most VAT systems, however, exclude certain items from taxation.
 Some items (e.g., food and prescription drugs) are excluded to reduce the impact of the tax on low-income households.
-Others are excluded because defining their “value-added” is difficult (e.g., financial services).
+Others are excluded because defining their “value added” is difficult (e.g., financial services).

 A revenue ratio is a formal measure of how broad a tax base is.
 For a VAT, the revenue ratio is calculated by dividing VAT revenue by the product of the standard VAT rate and all consumption.
 If the standard tax rate applied to all consumption and to nothing else, and if there were no evasion, the ratio would be one.
-The presence of zero-rated, exempt, or preferentially taxed goods reduces the revenue ratio, as does tax evasion.
+Goods that are exempt, preferentially taxed, or zero rated (the inputs are eligible for credits though the goods are not taxed upon sale) reduce the revenue ratio, as does tax evasion.

 Organisation for Economic Co-operation and Development.
 2014.
-“Measuring performance of VAT”, in Consumption Tax Trends 2014: VAT/GST and excise rates, trends and policy issues.
-OECD Publishing, Paris.
+“Measuring Performance of VAT.”
+In Consumption Tax Trends 2014: VAT/GST and Excise Rates, Trends and Policy Issues, 101–18.
+Paris: OECD Publishing.

 Tax Analysts.
 2011.
 The VAT Reader: What a Federal Consumption Tax Would Mean for America.
 Falls Church, VA: Tax Analysts.